LLKennedy/mercury/README.md

 In this example, App would provide three GRPC endpoints, but only one would be exposed for HTTP methods from the proxy.
 Important to note is that you don't need to actually implement GetListThings in this example, simply defining it will allow httpgrpc to lookup the ListThings method on your real server.

+### Limitation: Streamed RPC HTTP Methods

+Due to the usage of WebSockets as the underlying implementation of all kinds of streamed endpoints, all RPCs with "stream" request or response messages **must** be exposed via the "Get" HTTP method, or not exposed at all.
+This is because the WebSocket handshake always begins with a GET request and then upgrades out of standard HTTP traffic, so there is no possibility of routing on any other method.

 ## Installation

+As a Go dependency:

 `go get "github.com/LLKennedy/httpgrpc"`

+As a JS/TS dependency:

+`npm install @llkennedy/httpgrpc`

 ## Basic Usage